ablakely/bsdpy/README.md

 that have a need for Apple Mac NetBoot functionality but that lack the ability to support OS X server in order to implement it.

 This is a fork that intends to add compatibility with older PowerPC macs.

+## Changes

+Rewrote the BSDP packet options parser as it didn't work with my iMac G4

+## PowerPC testing

+Currently not compatibile with the MacOS 9.2 netboot image from Apple.
+OS X 10.5 and prior tested and seems to work fine.
+Linux is untested (for now)

 General Functionality
 ---------------------